kthelgason/blag/about.md

 * Cooking
 * Reading

 I currently work at [OZ](www.oz.com) as a software engineer.
+I can be found on Twitter as [@karitristan](https://twitter.com/karitristan) and as kthelgason *at* google mail *dot* com.
 I'd love to hear from you.
 Tweet at me or send me an email!